 The Settlement provides for monetary benefits to members of the Settlement Class, as well as changes to Uber’s policies that will affect all drivers in California and Massachusetts, including those who are not part of the Settlement Class.
 Although Uber will be changing certain of its policies, drivers are to remain classified as independent contractors.

-If the Settlement is ultimately approved by the Court, Uber will pay $20,000,000 (the “Settlement Amount”) to settle the O’Connor lawsuit and the Yucesoy lawsuit for those drivers who are not bound by Uber’s arbitration clause, including the dismissal with prejudice and the release by all Settlement Class Members of all wage and hour claims now pending against Uber in California and Massachusetts (“the Settlement Class Members’ Released Claims”), except that any claims that a Settlement Class Member may have under the Fair Labor Standards Act (“FLSA”) will not be released unless that Settlement Class Member submits a Claim and acknowledges in writing that he or she agrees to a release of his or her claims under the FLSA.
+Uber will pay $20,000,000 (the “Settlement Amount”) to settle the O’Connor lawsuit and the Yucesoy lawsuit for those drivers who are not bound by Uber’s arbitration clause, including the dismissal with prejudice and the release by all Settlement Class Members of all wage and hour claims now pending against Uber in California and Massachusetts (“the Settlement Class Members’ Released Claims”), except that any claims that a Settlement Class Member may have under the Fair Labor Standards Act (“FLSA”) will not be released unless that Settlement Class Member submits a Claim and acknowledges in writing that he or she agrees to a release of his or her claims under the FLSA.
 This means that class members who do not opt out of the Settlement are permanently giving up their right to be a part of another case against Uber about the claims being resolved in this Settlement.
 The Settlement Class Members’ Released Claims include the following:

 After deducting attorneys’ fees and costs, settlement administration costs and additional awards to the Class Representatives for initiating and bearing the burdens of these lawsuits, all of which are subject to Court approval, the remainder of the Settlement Amount—called the “Net Settlement Fund”—will be available for distribution to Settlement Class Members.

 In addition to the monetary payments outlined above, Uber will modify certain of its business practices relating to drivers in California and Massachusetts.
 These modifications include the following: